saptaktakalkar/pluribus-ansible/README.md

 ##Ansible
 Ansible is an IT automation platform for configuration, management and orchestration of systems and applications.
-Pluribus Networks provides support for using Ansible to deploy, configure and manage devices running on Netvisor Operating System.
+Pluribus Networks provides support for using Ansible to deploy, configure and manage devices running Netvisor Operating System.

 #Requirements:
  - SSH